Venki309/venkatesh-portfolio/readme.md

 </div>

-Hi, I’m Venkatesh, a Senior Technical Writer with 9+ years of experience in API documentation, SaaS, and cybersecurity.
+Hi, I’m a Senior Technical Writer with 9+ years of experience in API documentation, SaaS, and cybersecurity.
 I specialize in **DITA/XML authoring, structured content, OpenAPI/Swagger docs, and advanced documentation tools**.
 This portfolio highlights a few samples of my work, talks, and contributions.